Objective: To investigate obesity and insulin resistance and associated factors in patients with rheumatoid arthritis (RA).

-Results: A total of 64 patients aged between 22–77 with RA were studied.
-Insulin resistance were detected in 34.4% (n = 22) of patients.
+Results: A total of 64 patients aged between 22 and 77 with RA were studied.
+Insulin resistance was detected in 34.4% (n = 22) of patients.
 There was a statistically significant correlation between body mass index and DAS28 scores (r = 0.469, p = 0.000).
 We found that the incidence of insulin resistance was lower in patients treated with methotrexate at least 1 year (p = 0.001).
-As long as, we did not detect insulin resistance none of the patients (n = 7) treated with TNF blockers.
+As long as we did not detect insulin resistance, none of the patients (n = 7) treated with tumour necrosis factor (TNF) blockers.
 Cumulative steroid dose, presence of obesity and DAS28 were the best predictors for insulin resistance according to multivariate linear regression analysis (R2c = 0.242, F = 6.39, p < 0.001).
-In this model R2c for cumulative steroid dose was 0.113 (F = 7,88 p < 0.007) and obesity was 0,147 (F = 10.67, p = 0.02).
+In this model R2c for cumulative steroid dose was 0.113 (F = 7.88, p < 0.007) and obesity was 0.147 (F = 10.67, p = 0.02).

 Conclusion: Obesity and long-standing corticosteroid usage were determinants of insulin resistance in patients with RA.
 Medications such as methotrexate, TNF blockers may help to reduce insulin resistance.